KarolisBz/Bandziulis_Karolis_Wordle/README.md

-Wordle Game in .NET MAUI
+# Wordle Game in .NET MAUI

-- read me was added for veiwing purposes only
+**Note:** This README was added for viewing purposes only.

 Welcome to the Wordle Game project!
 This is a simple implementation of the popular word-guessing game, built using .NET MAUI.
 This project was developed as part of my 2nd-year coursework to explore cross-platform application development.

-Features
+## Features
+- **Cross-platform compatibility:** iOS, Android, Windows
-Cross-platform compatibility (iOS, Android, Windows) Simple and intuitive user interface
+- **Simple and intuitive user interface**
-Responsive design for various screen sizes
+- **Responsive design** for various screen sizes
-Randomly selected words from a API call
+- **Randomly selected words** from an API call
-Color-coded feedback for each guess
+- **Color-coded feedback** for each guess